 How does AltaLink consider Traditional Land Use activities in its projects and operations?

 AltaLink engages Aboriginal communities to identify potential impacts to Aboriginal and Treaty rights, and Traditional Land Use (TLU) practices so they may be avoided or mitigated.
 AltaLink uses traditional knowledge to develop the project with the least overall impact.

 What employment and business contracting opportunities are available through AltaLink?

 For information about the types of positions available at AltaLink, our hiring process and resume writing and interview tips visit www.altalink.ca/careers.
-AltaLink's primary contractors provide the engineering, procurement and construction coordination service on all of its transmission projects.
+AltaLink's primary contractors provide the engineering, procurement and construction coordination service on most of its transmission projects.
 Companies wishing to competitively bid on projects must pre-qualify with both primary contractors.

 - Community Investment